 Compare the features and capabilities of the top internal communication software platforms.
 Shop internal communication software with confidence knowing what you need and what these platforms provide.

-An employee distribution list is a group of employee email addresses treated as a single recipient.
-It allows efficient communication with specific groups, such as departments or teams.
-A common example is the list that contains all staff members for company-wide announcements.
-These are basically the company’s own employee distribution lists that include everyone.
+Employee distribution lists are groups of employee email addresses that are treated as a single recipient.
+Their function is to allow efficient communication with specific groups, such as departments or teams.
+A common example is a list that contains all staff members for company-wide announcements.
+Another is a list of people managers, like supervisors and team leads, that is used for leadership updates and change communications.
+These are basically companies’ unique employee distribution lists that include everyone, though not all figure in every list.

-A more efficient distribution list will meet the need of companies to efficiently send information to specific groups of employees, such as departments, teams, or roles.
+More efficient employee email distribution lists will meet the needs of companies to efficiently send information to specific groups of employees, such as departments, teams, or roles.
 Think of them as dynamic distribution groups.
 This practice significantly improves internal communication by streamlining the process of sending mass emails and ensuring information reaches the intended audience without overwhelming individuals with irrelevant messages.

-An employee distribution list works by streamlining internal communication through the systematic grouping of employees based on specific criteria, such as department, role, location, or project team.
+Employee email distribution lists streamline internal communication via the systematic grouping of employees based on specific criteria, such as department, role, location, or project team.

-The process begins with data collection from various organizational sources, such as the HR system, directory service, payroll systems, and custom databases.
+The process begins with data collection from various organizational sources, such as the HR system, directory service, payroll systems, and custom databases, followed by building a data warehouse to consolidate this information on employee email lists.
 These sources provide comprehensive employee information, including details about their roles, departments, locations, and other relevant attributes.

-This data is then used to define the criteria for segmenting employees into targeted groups.
+You can then use this data to define the criteria for segmenting employees into targeted groups.
 For example, you might choose to create separate lists for different departments, office locations, or employee roles to ensure that each group receives relevant and specific communications.

 At Cerkl, we know that segmenting and automating your employee distribution lists is a game-changer for internal communications.
 Our Broadcast platform enhances relevance and engagement, improves efficiency and consistency, allows for personalization at scale, supports data-driven decision-making, and fosters a connected and informed workforce.
 It syncs in real time with HRIS systems and is entirely user-driven, taking mere seconds to complete.